Updated: Oct. 15, 2019

-If you do decide to just be done with your Form 1040 — new, but not necessarily improved this year under Tax Cuts and Jobs Act (TCJA) changes — make sure you don't make any of these common filing errors in your rush to finish.
+As you work on your Form 1040 — new, but not necessarily improved under Tax Cuts and Jobs Act (TCJA) changes — in these closing hours of your six-month extension, make sure you don't make any of these common filing errors in your rush to finish.

 For the most part, tax software has helped eliminate a lot of mistakes.
 Still, we're not yet at the total tax automation point yet.
 And that old garbage in, garbage out adage about computer data definitely applies to tax returns.